-In a system often reduced to black and white positions and roles, Distant Voices explores what happens when we share and make human stories, ideas, emotions and community.
+In a system often reduced to black and white positions and roles, Distant Voices explores what happens when we make and share human stories, ideas and emotions.

 Distant Voices is an evolving collaboration between Vox Liminis and the Scottish Centre for Crime and Justice Research, along with other partners.
 An innately innovative project, it teams up some of Scotland’s finest songwriters with people who’ve experienced the criminal justice system from different perspectives.
 We bring together: